 About me

 I’m a feminist urban anthropologist.
 My research interests include refugees, citizenship, welfare, race, ethnicity, gender, class, feminism, taxes, applied anthropology, and political economy.
-I practice comparative ethnography and have conducted research in the United States, Bosnia-Herzegovina, and South Sudan.
+I practice comparative ethnography which has led me to conduct research across the United States (but especially in the Midwest and Great Plains), Bosnia-Herzegovina, and South Sudan.

 Read more about my book here.